AB38 and "Resale" Inspections

 A fee of $190 will be assessed for each individual inspection.
-A Central Marin Fire Department Inspector will complete the inspection within 7-10 business days of application/request submittal.
-To schedule an inspection, please complete the online form and submit a secure payment by credit card.
+A Central Marin Fire Department Inspector will complete the inspection within 10 business days of application/request submittal.
+To request an inspection, please complete the online form and submit a secure payment by credit card.
 An appointment time is not required, as we do not enter the dwelling.
-If you would like to meet with the inspector, please request an appointment at the time you apply for the inspection, and the inspector will contact you to schedule a time.
+We are unable to accomodate requests for appointment scheduling at this time.
+Submitting a request grants the Central Marin Fire Authority access to the exterior of the property during weekday business hours.

 The Residential Property Resale Inspection is an exterior inspection of the residence required to ensure compliance with state law and local ordinances, primarily related to wildfire hazards.
 The report and code requirements are to be included in the seller's disclosures.
 Buyers are required to maintain properties in compliance with vegetation management and wildfire hazard codes and standards.